15 Best Trout Flies for June

 It is very versatile and very slim.
 It has a natural body tone that enables it to trick trout into believing it's an actual insect - food, in other words.
 If you use this in a multi-rig setup, tie it as the last fly on the line, and you will be able to freely swing it across the river to get the trout excited.

-11. Half Chernobyl Brown/Orange
+11. Half Chornobyl Brown/Orange

-The Half Chernobyl is undoubtedly one of the most durable fly fishing flies for trout.
+The Half Chornobyl is undoubtedly one of the most durable fly fishing flies for trout.
 It's also pretty great at catching salmon, so if you like to vary your fishing, it is a good one to have in the old tackle box.
 It's very effective due to its hair wing, a recent but handy addition to the classic design.

 12. Fat Albert Purple